 How do they do that?

-You want to excel to chess.
+When you play checkers, you want to excel to chess.

 When you play checkers, you want to play chess.

-And that's trying to become a chess player.
+You're trying to become a chess player.

 Hang on.

-So like the Queen is dating the king.
+So like the queen is dating the king.

 Let's start there.

-And he's looking for checkmates and where's mine.
+And he's looking for checkmates.

 And where's the rook and the bishop in all of this?

-And where's the pawns?
+And where are the pawns?

 The whole team is in on it.

-The whole team is so that's what a sex coach is.
+So that's what a sex coach is.

-Do the people really go to sex coaches.
+Do people really go to sex coaching?

-So in other words, you should be using the rook, the horse, the the king, the queen, the pawn, and the bishop.
+So in other words, you should be using the rook, the horse, the king, the queen, the pawn, and the bishop.

 You should use all your pieces.